learn-co-curriculum/todomvc-2-lists-have-items/README.md

 - [Start of Lecture](https://github.com/aviflombaum/todo-mvc-lv/tree/lecture-1)
 - [End of Lecture](https://github.com/aviflombaum/todo-mvc-lv/tree/lecture-2)
-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/todomvc-2-lists-have-items'>TodoMVC 2:  Lists have Items</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/todomvc-2-lists-have-items'>TodoMVC 2:  Lists have Items</a> on Learn.co and start learning to code for free.</p>